-After connectors are added to a cable. testing must include the Joss of the fiber in the cable plusthe>loss of the connectors.ön very short cable assemblies (up to 10 meters>long),the loss of the connectors will be the only relevant loss, .While fiber will contribute to the overall losses in longer cable assemblies.
-In an installed.cable plant, one ~ust testme entire cable from end to end, .including every component in it, such as splices, couplers, and connectors intermediate patch panels.
+After connectors are added to a cable, testing must include the loss of the fiber in the cable plus the loss of the connectors.
+On very short cable assemblies (up to 10 meters long), the loss of the connectors will be the only relevant loss, while fiber will contribute to the overall losses in longer cable assemblies, In an installed cable plant, one must test the entire cable from end to end1 including every component in it, such as splices, couplers, and connectors intermediate patch panels.

-.Figure 2.5 Connectorized cable testing
+Figure 2.3 Connectorized cable testing

-Obviously one cannot test cable assemblies in the same manner as fiber .connectors alone, since those tests are destructive.
-Instead of using a cutback test, one uses a source with a launch cabl~ attached to calibrate the power being launched into the cable under test.
+Obviously one cannot test cable assemblies in the same manner as fiber connectors alone, since those tests are destructive.
+Instead of using a cutback test' one uses a source with a launch cable attached to calibrate the power being Launched into the cable under test.

 This method was not used at first; a cable substitution test was used.
-In this method, one attaches a reference cable of short length (about t m) and high quality to the source and records the power.
-After removing this cable from the source, the cable to be tested is then attached to the source and the power measured.
+In this method, one attaches a reference cable of short length (about 1 m) and high quality to the source and records the power.
+Mar removing this cable from the source; the cable to be tested is then attached to the source and the power measured.
 The loss of the cable is them referenced to the first cable.
-This method was abandoned, since it often lead to confusion when the cable under test was better than the reference cable and had a "gain" not a loss, the coupling to the source was.highly.unrepeatable, and the test did not adequately test the centering geometry of the fiber in the ferrule of the connector.
+This method was abandoned, since it often lead to contusion when the cable under test was better than the reference cable and had a "gain" not a toss, the coupling to the source was highly unrepeatable, and the test did not adequately test the centering geometry of the fiber in the ferrule of the connector.

 A better test, FOTP-171 was developed along the lines of FOTP-34 for connectors.
 One begins by attaching a launch cable to the source made from the same size fiber and connector type as the cables to be tested.
-The power from the end of this "launch .cabfe11 is measured by a power meter to calibrate the launch .power for the te\st. Then the cable to test is attached and pôwer measured at the end again.
-One can calculate the loss incurred in the connectors rnating to the launch cable and inthe fiber in the cable itself.
+The power from the end of this 'launch cable'' is measured by a power meter to calibrate the launch power for the test.
+Then the cable to test is attached and power measured at me end again.
+One can calculate the loss incurred in the connectors mating to the launch cable and in the fiber in the cable itself.